CharlitonJ/Leitura-QRCODE-MySQL-ControlID/README-en.md

 # QRCode-MySQL-ControlID Reader

 This application aims to control the exit of vehicles and people through barcode or QR Code reading.
-It was initially developed to validate invoice access keys and integrates with Control ID devices and a MySQL database.
+It was initially developed to validate invoice access keys and integrates with Control ID devices and a MySQL database (version 2.0) or SQLITE3 database (version 1.0).

 ## Technologies Used